projectsveltos/sveltos/docs/blogs.md

 {==

 If you like the project, please [give us a](https://github.com/projectsveltos/sveltos-manager "Manage Kubernetes add-ons")  [:octicons-star-fill-24:{ .heart }](https://github.com/projectsveltos/sveltos-manager "Manage Kubernetes add-ons") if you haven't done so yet.
-Your support means a lot to us. **Thank you :pray:.**
+This will help other people find it and learn more about it.

 ==}